FOCUS-Travel industry bets on vaccine passports to draw Brits to Med

 Tourism from Germany, another big travel market lagging the UK on vaccinations, hinges on Berlin dropping quarantines for tested passengers, Lufthansa LHAG.DE Chief Executive Carsten Spohr said this week.

-Tourism from Germany, another mass travel market lagging Britain on vaccinations, hinges on Berlin dropping quarantines for tested passengers, Lufthansa LHAG.DE Chief Executive Carsten Spohr said this week.

-In the aftermath of Britain's departure from the EU, its reputedly unruly tourists are at the centre of a battered travel industry's hopes for the peak season.
+In the aftermath of Britain's departure from the EU, its reputedly unruly tourists are at the centre of a battered travel industry's summer hopes.

 Spain, typically Britons' number-one destination by far, has pushed hard for EU vaccination certificates.
 The island of Mallorca's mostly shuttered hotels anxiously await details, their spokeswoman Maria Duran said.